By Jeff Garrett for Numismatic Guaranty Corporation ……

 The ultimate liquid American coinage is probably common date United States gold coins.
 These are often referred to as “generic gold”.
 Several large rare coin companies issue price grids for these with narrow buy/sell spreads for each grade.
 These fluctuate in price based on demand at any given time.
 The premium to gold price is smaller than at any time since I have been in the coin business.
 These issues are usually reserved for investors who have been drawn to coins because of the precious metal content.
 Later many become interested in more numismatically challenging coins.
 The narrow buy/sell spread and the nearly instant liquidity of these are the prime attraction for most.

 Many collectors like to be contrarian buyers and feel this is the best chance for purchasing coins that will later appreciate in price.
 This can be tricky for several reasons.
 Liberty Half Eagles are a good example.
-The Charlotte and Dahlonega issue are very popular with dozens of serious collectors in all grades.
+The Charlotte and Dahlonega issues are very popular with dozens of serious collectors in all grades.
 The coins have done well over the years and there is little doubt that the collector base will continue to grow.
 Several of the Philadelphia Mint issues are of similar rarity, especially in high grades.
 The problem is that there are far fewer collectors of Half Eagles from the Philadelphia Mint.
 This may change over time, but my guess is that the liquidity factor will always favor the more popular southern Mint coinage.

 When deciding what to collect there are many factors to consider.
 Patience may pay off in the long run if you choose an obscure area of the market.
 For the safest play, concentrate on coins with proven demand.